-The construction and operation of the TOT Development have the potential to adversely affect populations of EPBC-listed threatened and migratory species for which Cleveland Bay represents a key habitat.
+Within this context, the construction and operation of the TOT Development have the potential to adversely affect populations of EPBC-listed threatened and migratory species for which Cleveland Bay represents a key habitat.
 Potential impacts vary, depending on the range and habitat requirements of the listed species.
-The most relevant impacts on threatened or migratory species, described in more detail below, have the potential to:
+The most relevant impacts on threatened or migratory species, described in more detail below, could potentially:

-lead to long term decrease in the size of a population (Dugongs, Australian snubfin dolphins);

-reduce the area of occupancy of the species (I-P humpbacked dolphins, Australian snubfin dolphins, Dugongs, Green turtles, Flatback turtles);

-adversely affect habitat critical to the survival of the species (Dugongs, Australian snubfin dolphins);

-modify, destroy, remove, isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline (Dugongs, Australian snubfin dolphins);

-result in invasive species that are harmful to the species becoming established (introduced birds and mammals, introduced marine pests);

-introduce disease that may cause the species to decline (Green turtles, algal blooms); or interfere with the recovery of the species (Dugongs).

-The TOT Development is unlikely to:

-fragment an existing population into two or more populations; or disrupt the breeding cycle of a population.
+- lead to long term decrease in the size of a population (Dugongs, Australian Snubfin Dolphins); - reduce the area of occupancy of the species (I-P Humpbacked dolphins, Australian Snubfin Dolphins, Dugongs, Green Turtles, Flatback Turtles); - adversely affect habitat critical to the survival of the species (Dugongs, Australian Snubfin Dolphins); - modify, destroy, remove, isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline (Dugongs, Australian Snubfin Dolphins); - result in invasive species that are harmful to the species becoming established (introduced birds and mammals, introduced marine pests); - introduce disease that may cause the species to decline (Green Turtles, algal blooms); or - interfere with the recovery of the species (Dugongs). - The TOT Development is unlikely to: - · fragment an existing population into two or more populations; or - disrupt the breeding cycle of a population.

-For listed migratory species in particular, the TOT Development has the potential to: substantially modify, within the Development site, an area of important habitat for a migratory species (Dugong, Humpback whale, Australian snubfin dolphins); result in an invasive species that is harmful to the migratory species becoming established in an area of important habitat for the migratory species (Green turtle); and seriously disrupt the lifecycle (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species (Dugong, Australian snubfin dolphins).
+For listed migratory species in particular, the TOT Development is not expected to significantly alter or -

+- substantially modify, within the Development site, an area of important habitat for a migratory species (Dugong, Humpback Whale, Australian Snubfin Dolphins); - result in an invasive species that is harmful to the migratory species becoming established in an area of important habitat for the migratory species (Green Turtle); and - seriously disrupt the lifecycle (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species (Dugong, Australian Snubfin Dolphins).

-EPBC-listed species potentially affected by the TOT Development, and the primary potential impacts, include:
+EPBC-listed species that may potentially be affected by the TOT Development, and the primary potential impacts, include:

-- Dugong (Dugong dugon) contamination and reduction of feeding areas and key habitat, noise pollution, increased boat strike - Humpback whale (Megaptera novaeangliae) disruption of migration pathway, noise pollution, increased boat strike - Australian snubfin dolphins (Orcaella heinsohni) destruction of feeding habitat, contamination or mortality of prey species, noise pollution, increased boat strike - Indo-Pacific humpbacked dolphin (Sousa chinensis) destruction of feeding habitat, contamination or mortality of prey species, noise pollution, increased boat strike - Flatback turtle (Natator depressus) noise pollution, increased boat strike, ingestion of or entanglement in marine garbage and debris - Green turtle (Chelonia mydas) contamination or reduction of feeding areas, noise pollution, increased boat strike, ingestion of or entanglement in marine garbage and debris - White-bellied sea-eagle (Haliaeetus leucogaster) contamination or reduction in prey species, increased competition from introduced birds
+- Dugong (Dugong dugon) contamination and reduction of feeding areas and key habitat, noise pollution, increased boat strike - Humpback Whale (Megaptera novaeangliae) disruption of migration pathway, noise pollution, increased boat strike - Australian Snubfin Dolphins (Orcaella heinsohni) destruction of feeding habitat, contamination or mortality of prey species, noise pollution, increased boat strike - Indo-Pacific Humpbacked dolphin (Sousa chinensis) destruction of feeding habitat, contamination or mortality of prey species, noise pollution, increased boat strike - Flatback Turtle (Natator depressus) noise pollution, increased boat strike, ingestion of or entanglement in marine garbage and debris - Green Turtle (Chelonia mydas) contamination or reduction of feeding areas, noise pollution, increased boat strike, ingestion of or entanglement in marine garbage and debris - White-bellied sea-eagle (Haliaeetus leucogaster) contamination or reduction in prey species, increased competition from introduced birds